warren/perdicis-notes/content/2023-11-25 - On disability and being injured away from home.md

 #publish
 Written [[2023-11-25]].
 Part of [[Musings on philosophy]].

 I got a herniated disc yesterday morning on my birthday.
-I had been deadlifting in a hotel gym when suddenly, pop! standing hurts a _LOT_; time to lie down for a quick minute / hour / rest of this week.
+While deadlifting in a hotel gym, pop! standing hurts a _LOT_; time to lie down for a quick minute / hour / rest of this week.

-How symbolic it is to Google "back pain" right after turning 26 (officially my late 20s![^1]).
-Some cosmic force must have been waiting until now to deliver that punchline.
+How symbolic it is to Google "back pain" upon entering my late 20s![^1].
+Some cosmic force must have been waiting to deliver that punchline.
 I don't find it very funny from down here though.

 ![[20231124_191040-COLLAGE.jpg]]
 _In the morning, I walk on 0 legs.
 In the afternoon, also 0.
 In the evening, still 0.
 Are there any in-network doctors in my area?_